 STCH Advisory Board

-Daniel has spent years working on bicycle advocacy and alternative transportation planning.
+With years of experience working on bicycle advocacy and alternative transportation planning, Daniel is currently the Vision Zero Coordinator at the City and County of Honolulu.
 He is a graduate of UH Manoa’s Urban Planning department, where his extra-curriculars included co-founding and coordinating Cycle Manoa.
 After college, Daniel worked as a transportation planner for Cape Cod National Seashore in Massachusetts and as an urban planner for Hawaii-based planning-firm Belt Collins.
 Daniel is an American Certified Institute Planner.

 Boulanger has more than 20 years of experience in transportation planning and mobility consultation with a special focus on designing complete streets, researching transportation trends, parking operations, operating bike transit hubs, and marketing mobility services.
 Most recently, Boulanger served as the VP of Operations and Facility Design for Bikestation and its facilities nationwide.
 Prior to Bikestation, Boulanger was Alta Planning and Design’s Deputy Project Manager for the Abu Dhabi Pedestrian Safety Action Plan that developed roadway safety audits, countermeasures and best policies for over 150 pedestrian high-frequency crash sites.